-All policy information provides a detailed and informed response to all matters as listed in the Residential Special Schools National Minimum Standards document and the Care Standards Act 2000.
+Wargrave House School presents as a model of good care practice.
+The Statement of Purpose, Prospectus and supporting policy documents provide a detailed and comprehensive response to all matters as listed in the Residential Special Schools National Minimum Standards document and the Care Standards Act 2000.

 The maintenance of the schools 24-hour curriculum is underpinned by a number of proactive behavioural techniques.
-These include Behaviour Support Programmes, Treatment and Education of Autism and Related Communication Handicapped Children (TEACCH) methodology, Picture Exchange Communication System (P.E.C.S.), relaxation and sensory massage, specific rewards, star charts and formal acknowledgement of achievement.
-Additional sensory and physical restraint (Team Teach) training has been introduced and further underlines the schools intent on continued development and improvement.

-The collective application of the communication techniques, responses and sensory developments help ensure for a positive and organised approach to all boarding and welfare issues.
+These include Behaviour Support Programmes, Training and Education of Autistic Children with related Communication Handicaps (T.E.A.C.C.H.) methodology, Picture Exchange Communication System (P.E.C.S.), relaxation and sensory massage, specific rewards, star charts and formal acknowledgement of achievement.
+The collective application of these techniques and responses ensure for a sensitive and organised approach to all boarding and welfare issues.

-The home school communication process and contact arrangements with parents, relatives and carers are extremely well considered and much positive and supportive comment was received.
+The communication process and contact arrangements with parents, relatives and carers are extremely well considered and much positive comment is regularly received.